It is a procedure in which your doctor uses specialized instruments to observe and support surgical interventions on structures inside the body.

 The doctor can lean on the endoscope with forceps and scissors to remove tissue for a biopsy.

-A screen in the operating room allows the doctor to reproduce in an image exactly what the endoscope captures, in real time.
+A screen in the operating room allows the doctor to reproduce in an image precisely what the endoscope captures in real-time.

 Endoscopy is generally used to:

-- Determine the cause of any symptoms, allowing a better diagnosis by observing the interior of a specific area of the body.
+- Determine the cause of any symptoms, allowing a better diagnosis by observing the interior of a specific body area.

-- Removing small samples of tissue, which can then be sent to a laboratory for pathological testing.
+- They are removing small samples of tissue, which can then be sent to a laboratory for pathological testing.
 This procedure is called an endoscopic biopsy.

 - Support surgical procedures, such as repairing stomach ulcers or removing gallstones or tumors.

 - Give treatments inside the dilated veins of the esophagus in order to stop bleeding.

 - Destroy abnormal tissues or clot blood vessels.